foxford/event/docs/src/api/errors.md

 - `invalid_room_time` – [Room](room.md#room) opening period is wrong.
 Most likely closing date <= opening date or some of them are nulls.
 - `invalid_state_sets` – Zero or too many (> 100) sets passed to [state.read](state/read.md#state.read).
 - `invalid_subscription_object` – An object for dynamic subscription is not of format `["rooms", UUID, "events"]`.
+- `message_handling_failed` – An incoming message is likely to have non-valid JSON payload or missing required properties.
 - `serialization_failed` – JSON serialization failed.
 - `stats_collection_failed` – Couldn't collect metrics from one of the sources.
 - `publish_failed` – Failed to publish an MQTT message.